 For some questions, the administrator may direct people to the nursing home’s medical director or director of nursing.

-In the United States, Medicaid and private funds pay for most nursing home care.
+In the United States, Medicaid, Medicare, and the U.S. Department of Veterans Affairs (VA) pay for most nursing home care.
 Medicare pays for rehabilitative care for a short time in certified nursing homes if skilled care is needed daily after a hospital stay lasting 3 days or more.
 People are eligible for up to 100 days of Medicare coverage as long as they show continued improvement.
 Medicare pays all costs for 20 days, then requires a co-payment for the remaining 80 days.
 After 100 days, payment is either with private funds or, if the person is qualified, through Medicaid.